 (217) 333-9480; email@example.com

-Welcome to Agronomy Day, a one-stop educational opportunity for you to learn the latest information on profitable, sustainable, and environmentally sound strategies for producing food and feed crops, and for protecting natural resources.
-This 44th consecutive Agronomy Day is a partnership among several academic units in the College of Agricultural, Consumer, and Environmental Sciences at the University of Illinois.
-It's one approach that we use to report to the citizens of Illinois on the scope, timeliness, and importance of our educational and research programs.
+Welcome to the 2003 Agronomy Day, a one-stop educational opportunity for you to engage the latest knowledge on profitable, sustainable, and environmentally sound strategies for producing food and feed crops, and for protecting natural resources.
+This year’s theme, “Agriculture at the Crossroads,” is reflected in outdoor field tours and indoor tent displays.
+This educational event is a report to Illinois citizens of our progress toward the goals of protecting natural resources and providing consumers with safe and nutritious food as our state expands its leadership role in the global food system of the 21st century.
+This 47th consecutive Agronomy Day is a partnership among several academic units in the College of Agricultural, Consumer, and Environmental Sciences at the University of Illinois.
+It’s one of many approaches that we use to engage the citizens of Illinois on the scope, timeliness, and importance of our educational and research programs.

-Cropping systems cover about 66% of the land surface in Illinois.
-In 1998, field, food, and floriculture crops contributed more than $7.3 billion to the Illinois economy; animal products contributed another $1.9 billion.
-Processing industries that transform these agricultural commodities into foods, export products, industrial feedstocks, ethanol, and other consumer goods in the Illinois food system employ about 20% of our citizens and generate a large proportion of state revenue.
+Cropping systems cover about 66 percent of the land surface in Illinois.
+Field, food, and floriculture crops contribute more than $7.3 billion to the Illinois economy, and animal products another $1.9 billion.
+Processing industries that transform these agricultural commodities into value-added foods, export products, biobased industrial feedstocks, ethanol, and other consumer goods employ about 20 percent of our citizens and generate a large proportion of state revenue.

 Although cropping systems are an important source of Illinois income and employment, they touch the quality of life of all urban and rural consumers in other dimensions.
-After all, the building blocks of a quality life and of a profitable food and agricultural system – healthy soil, clean air, healthy plants, sound management and ethics, and nutritious, safe food – are inseparable.
+That’s because the building blocks of a quality and of a profitable food and agriculture system—healthy soil, clean air, healthy plants, sound management and ethics, and nutritious, safe food—are inseparable.

 Gary H. Heichel